-- Within each group, participants will be allocated, at random, (rather like a flip of a coin) to receive a single dose of one of the COVID-19 booster vaccines or the control vaccine (MenACWY). - Four of the booster vaccines are currently approved by the MHRA for NHS use to prevent COVID-19 when used as a 2 dose regimen, 1 is under review for approval by the MHRA and 2 are still in clinical trials but may be available in the UK later in 2021 if approved by the MHRA. - Between 4 and 6 routine blood tests will be taken over the course of a year to look at the immune responses to the vaccine depending on the group you are in.
+- Within each group, participants will be allocated, at random, (rather like a flip of a coin) to receive a single dose of one of the COVID-19 booster vaccines or the control vaccine (MenACWY). - Four of the booster vaccines are currently approved by the MHRA for NHS use to prevent COVID-19 when used as a 2 dose regimen, 1 is under review for approval by the MHRA, 1 is still in clinical trials but may be available in the UK in 2022 if approved by the MHRA and 1 (CureVac) is no longer in development. - Between 4 and 6 routine blood tests will be taken over the course of a year to look at the immune responses to the vaccine depending on the group you are in.
 You may also be asked for a nasal fluid sample and a saliva sample at each visit.
-You might also be asked to attend for a repeat blood test at a prearranged time that suits you if there were any safety concerns.
-If you were to test positive for the virus causing COVID-19 we may ask you to attend for an extra visit. - Participants will need to complete an online diary for up to 28 days following vaccination.
-You will be provided with a diary card (electronic, but for those who are unable to use electronic diary cards, a paper version will be made available), with instructions on use. - The trial will take one year to complete per participant (from the time the first dose of booster vaccine is given).
+You might also be asked to attend for a repeat blood test at a prearranged time that suits you if there were any safety concerns. - Participants will need to complete an online diary for up to 28 days following vaccination.
+You will be provided with a diary card (electronic, but for those who are unable to use electronic diary cards, a paper version will be made available), with instructions on use. - The trial will take one year to complete per participant (from the time the first dose of booster vaccine is given). - We would not be offering diagnostic COVID-19 testing as part of this trial, but it is important that participants in this trial access COVID-19 testing outside of the trial following normal government guidance.

-- We would not be offering diagnostic COVID-19 testing as part of this trial, but it is important that participants in this trial access COVID-19 testing outside of the trial following normal government guidance. - You would not know which vaccine you had received until the end of the trial.
+You would not know which vaccine you had received until the end of the trial.
 If you become eligible for a booster vaccination via the NHS during the course of the trial, we can find out whether you received a COVID-19 vaccine or the control vaccine (MenACWY).
 If you had not received a COVID-19 vaccine and you are eligible for one during any future NHS deployment, we will ensure you are able to receive one.